 To gain access and login to Career Shift, first login to Handshake

 and click on the "Career Center" menu then "Resources" Link.

 For more information about on-campus employment, you may visit the Student Employment Office website.

-is Career Services exclusive job and internship database for ECU
+Handshake is an exclusive job and internship database for ECU

 students and alumni.
 Access job and internship opportunities, upload

 various documents, track the status of your application, learn about

 upcoming events and sign up for on campus interviews and special events.

 Click here for instructions to access Internships USA